History of Elly De La Cruz in Timeline

 Elly De La Cruz

-Elly De La Cruz is a professional baseball shortstop from the Dominican Republic, currently playing for the Cincinnati Reds in MLB.
-He signed with the Reds in 2018 as an international free agent and quickly ascended to the major leagues, making his debut in 2023.
-Known for his dynamic play and impressive skill set, De La Cruz has already garnered recognition as one of baseball's rising stars, including selections for the 2024 and 2025 MLB All-Star Game.
+Elly De La Cruz is a Dominican professional baseball shortstop currently playing for the Cincinnati Reds in MLB.
+He signed with the Reds in 2018 and quickly rose through the ranks, making his major league debut in 2023.
+His impressive performance led to his selection for the 2024 and 2025 MLB All-Star Game, solidifying his status as a rising star in baseball.

-On August 21, 2024, De La Cruz became the fifth AL/NL player since 1900 and the first shortstop ever in Major League history to hit at least 20 home runs and steal 60 bases in a season.
+On August 21, Elly De La Cruz became the fifth AL/NL player since 1900 and the first shortstop in major league history to hit at least 20 home runs and steal 60 bases in a season.

-On May 11, 2025, De La Cruz became the first player in Major League history with 115 extra base hits and 115 stolen bases through his first 300 games since 1900.
+On May 11, 2025, Elly De La Cruz became the first player in major league history with 115 extra base hits and 115 stolen bases through his first 300 games since 1900 when he hit a three-run home run against the Houston Astros.

 On July 8, Elly De La Cruz became the first Reds player since Greasy Neale in 1919 to steal second, third, and home in the same inning.

-On May 23, 2025, against the Chicago Cubs, Elly De La Cruz reached 300 hits, 150 RBI, and 100 stolen bases for his career in fewer games than any other player since RBI became an official statistic in 1920, accomplishing this in 310 games.
+On May 23, 2025 against the Chicago Cubs with his 300th career hit, Elly De La Cruz reached 300 hits, 150 RBI, and 100 stolen bases in his career in fewer games than any other player since RBI became an official statistic in 1920.

 On June 23, 2023, Elly De La Cruz became the youngest player to hit for the cycle since César Cedeño in 1972.

-On June 23, 2023, Elly De La Cruz hit for the cycle, becoming the first Reds player to do so since Eric Davis in 1989.
+On June 23, 2023, Elly De La Cruz became the first Reds player to hit for the cycle since Eric Davis in 1989.

 January 11, 2002: Elly De La Cruz Born